rybafish/rybafish.github.io/config.md

 #### loglevel
 `loglevel: 3`

-Log level, maximum is 5 it will dump every executed SQL statement.
+Log level, maximum is 5 it will dump every executed SQL statement

+#### legendTimeScale
+`legendTimeScale: False`

+Controls the time scale hint on the chart legend.
+Set it to False to disable, enabled by default, available in v.07

 #### experimental
 `experimental: True`